kryptx/nexus-cg/GDD.md

     *   **Endgame Objectives:** VP awarded from completing specific public or private objective cards (Mechanism TBD).
     *   **Paradigm Effects:** Some Paradigm cards might provide end-game scoring bonuses.
     *   **(Optional) Resource Conversion:** Convert remaining resources (Energy, Data, Material) into VP at a specified ratio (e.g., 5:1) (TBD).
 *   **Winner:** The player with the highest total Victory Point score wins.
-Ties are broken by [Tiebreaker Rule TBD - e.g., most remaining resources, most cards in network].
+Ties are broken by most nodes, then most energy, then most data, then most materials.

 ## 5. Game Assets